shagene/wordle-wramble/APP_DOC.md

 #### Pages 🔄
 - ✅ Home Page: A welcoming "Wordle Wramble" splash screen with big buttons for playing, adding words, viewing progress, and sharing.
 - 🔄 Add Words Page: A colorful form to input words and hints, with a playful "Save" button.
-- ⏱️ Game Page: The main play area with scrambled letters, drop zones, and feedback animations.
+- ✅ Game Page: The main play area with scrambled letters, drop zones, and feedback animations.
 - ⏱️ Progress Page: A star-themed dashboard showing mastered words and practice areas.

 ### 3.2.
-Game Mechanics ⏱️
+Game Mechanics 🔄
-#### Word Scrambling
+#### Word Scrambling ✅
 Randomly shuffle letters of each word, presented as draggable tiles with a Scrabble-like aesthetic.
+Implemented using Fisher-Yates shuffle algorithm in the WordleGame component.

-#### Drag-and-Drop
+#### Drag-and-Drop ✅
-Kids rearrange tiles into drop zones to form the word, with smooth, tactile feedback (e.g., tiles snap into place).
+Kids rearrange tiles into drop zones to form the word, with smooth, tactile feedback.
+Implemented using HTML5 Drag and Drop API in the WordleGame component.

-#### Answer Submission
+#### Answer Submission ✅
-A "Check It" button submits the attempt, styled with a bold, glowing effect.
+Automatic submission and checking when all letters are placed, with immediate feedback.

-#### Feedback
+#### Feedback ✅
-- Correct: A celebratory animation (e.g., confetti, tiles bouncing) and a cheerful sound (via ElevenLabs API).
+- Correct: A celebratory animation with a "Great job!" message and automatic progression to the next word.
-- Incorrect: A gentle shake of the tiles, a red outline, and a soft error sound.
-Offer retry or hint options.
+- Incorrect: A gentle shake of the tiles and reset of the arrangement for another attempt.
-- Progression: Move to the next word automatically after success, with a brief "Great Job!" transition.
+- Progression: Move to the next word automatically after success, with a brief delay for celebration.

 ### 3.3.
 Hint System ⏱️
 #### First Letter Hint